RadleighSmith/fit-tribe-frontend/README.md

 - Nutritionists interested in sharing and learning about diet and fitness.
 - Health-conscious individuals aiming to improve their lifestyle.
 - Athletes seeking specialized fitness content and community support.
+- Beginners looking for guidance and encouragement on their fitness journey.

 #### Problem Statement: